armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

    ```

 1. Click "Review Policy"
-1. Call it "PassRole", and click "Create Policy"
+1. Call it "PassRole-and-Certificates", and click "Create Policy"
 1. Copy the Role ARN and save it.
 It should look something like this: `arn:aws:iam::123456789012:role/DevSpinnakerManagedRole`.  **This will be used in the section "Instance Role Part 3", and in the Halyard section, "Instance Role Part 6"**

 You will end up with a Role ARN for each Managed / Target account.
 The Role names do not have to be the same (although it is a bit cleaner if they are).
 For example, you may end up with roles that look like this: